 Water undertakers remain solely responsible for the production of drought and water resources plans.
-To comply with their license conditions and with sections 37C and 39C WIA 91, Licensees must co-operate with Thames Water in the production of these plans.
+To comply with their licence conditions and with sections 37C and 39C WIA 91, Licensees must cooperate with Thames Water in the production of these plans.
 This will be achieved by requiring Licensees to meet all reasonable information requests.